Robooto/cancel-token/README.md

-# Cancelation token demo
+# Cancellation token demo

-This is a demo of how to use cancelation tokens in .net core.
+This is a demo of how to use cancellation tokens in .net core.
 This app simulates a microservice architecture where a client makes a request to a service that makes a request to another service.
 The client can cancel the request at any time and the service will cancel the request to the other service.

 ## How to run